OpenNTI/nti.dataserver/docs/content-anchoring.rst

 .. code-block:: cpp

 	//Adds redundant information about text content
-	class NTITextContentAnchor : NTIContentAnchor {
+	class TextDomContentPointer : ContentPointer {
-		NTITextContext[] contexts; //An array of NTITextContext
+		TextContext[] contexts; //An array of TextContext
 		                          //objects providing context for this anchor
 		int edge_offset; //The offset from the start or end of content_text of the edge }